STInt Internship – Frequently Asked Questions

 A: At this stage, companies are well set up to on-board new staff to work completely remotely.
 Companies have procedures in place to ensure interns have all the online access they need to carry out their duties, including communicating with other team members, participating in professional training and development opportunities and attending virtual social events.
 Your job will generally be carried out on a laptop, which will be provided by the company and will include all relevant software and applications, e.g. video meetings and digital collaboration platforms.

-In response to Covid-19, the STEM Teacher Internship Programme is now in its second year of supporting interns that are working remotely.
-We have incorporated feedback from the 2020 cohort of 16 remote-working STEM Teacher Interns and their host companies to improve the experience and to ensure that remote-working internships are beneficial to all participants.
+In response to Covid-19, the STEM Teacher Internship Programme has now completed two years of supporting interns that are working remotely.
+We have incorporated feedback from the 2020 and 2021 cohorts of 61 remote-working STEM Teacher Interns and their host companies to improve the experience and to ensure that remote-working internships are beneficial to all participants.

 Q: Do I have to complete any tasks before the end of my internship?